 You will find that you spend plenty of time on combing and brushing your ShihTzu, even if you keep the coat in a short puppy cut.
 It pays to have the best tools you can afford, but at the same time, if your Tzu is a pet and not a show dog, you don't need to shell out thousands of dollars for useless items.

 So it pays to find tools that feel good in your hands, but also does a satisfactory job on your Shih Tzu's coat.
+That is the main purpose of this article on Shih Tzu Brushes.
+I've been grooming my own dogs for years, mainly to save money, but also because I enjoy doing it and it is yet another way to deepen the bond between me and my dogs.

 There are many different kinds of Shih Tzu brushes to choose from, but you will probably want to eventually have several to complete your Shih Tzu Grooming Supplies kit.
+Choosing the perfect brush or brushes is not easy, especially because there are so many options on the market.

 People are always asking me what to purchase and if I have any recommendations for specific grooming tools.
 I thought I'd take this opportunity to answer those questions.